oracle-livelabs/common/labs/verify-compute/verify-compute.md

-# Verify Compute Instance Setup
+# Verify compute instance setup

 ## Introduction
 This lab will show you how to login to your pre-created compute instance running on Oracle Cloud.